AI SQL Query Generator · Postgres

 Generated by Chion's 13-step pipeline.
 Read-only SELECT, LIMIT enforced, schema-validated.

-From question to verified PostgreSQL, handled by a 13-step pipeline.
+From question to verified PostgreSQL, handled by Chion's pipeline.

 Type your question, Chion profiles your schema, builds a SQL contract, generates SQL inside that contract, validates it through L1 (read-only) and L2 (runtime lint), runs it read-only with LIMIT enforced, and renders the chart.
 Every step is auditable.